chataignault/irbackend/README.md

 # Interest Rates backend API and analytics

-With public rates or macro data, the objective is to model various target objectives, using models of all sorts.
+With public data from different endpoints, including rates, macro and crypto data, the objective is to model various target objectives, using pre-processing, statistical and calibration methods.

+It is also a proof-of-concept to blend analytics into a well-principled backend.

-It is also a playground to get the gist around dev concepts and tools :
+Therefore the project is a playground to get the gist around dev concepts and tools :
-- REST API best practices
+- REST API best practices,
-- Containerisation
+- Containerisation (`podman`) for environment reproducibility and having seperate, well-defined services,
-- Managing dependencies with uv
+- Managing Python dependencies with `uv`,
-- Github workflow for CI
+- Github workflow for CI.

 <img src="img/process_flowchart.png" width="600">

 ## Data
-Because the idea is to gather data from different sources, with, say, different ticking frequencies, qualities and types, the long run objective is to have a clean ingestion pipeline that can gather each endpoint, manage exceptions without failing, and run in a separate service.
+Because the idea is to gather data from different sources, with, say, different tick frequencies, qualities and types, the long run objective is to have a clean ingestion pipeline that can gather each endpoint, manage exceptions without failing, and run in a separate service.

-Options :
+*Options :*
 - `pandas` / `polars` dataframe for a few datasources only (short term),
 - https://datafusion.apache.org/
 - https://iceberg.apache.org/